Therapy for Insight and Change

 I’m Dr. Lee, licensed psychologist in New York and founder of Nalu Psychotherapy.

-In therapy, we’ll explore the deeper “why am I like this?” questions and the very real “okay, so what can I do about that?” — so you can understand yourself more clearly and learn practical tools to feel better.
+In therapy, we’ll explore the “why am I like this?” questions and the very real “okay, so what can I do about that?” — so you can understand yourself more deeply and learn practical tools to feel better.

 Welcome